mta-solutions/fsharp-data-validation/README.md

 #### `refuteWithProof`

 The `refuteWithProof` operation takes a function with the signature `'A -> Proof<'F, 'B>` where `'A` is the value being validated.
-This function is useful when a type's validations are already defined elsewhere.
+This operation is useful when a type's validations are already defined elsewhere.
-If the result is `Invalid`, the failures are added to the result and validation ends.
+If the result is `Invalid`, the failures are added to the result, and validation ends.
 If the result is `Valid 'B`, validation continues with the new type.

 ```fsharp